 One purpose in documenting these wetlands is to provide a monitoring baseline.
 The emergent aquatics are readily visible.
 Changes in the species and extent of the major emergent aquatics could indicate changes in variables not so readily measured such as trophic (nutrient) status.

 It is notable that the bayonet rush predominates the fringe wetlands, except closer to the mouth of the inlet at the southwest corner.
-It is notable because in two studies, this species has been found in oligotrophic (nutrient poor) lakes, and not in more nutrient rich lakes.
-So its dominance and also the relatively low species diversity of the wetland fringes seem to suggest that currently the lake is not experiencing significant eutrophication, i.e. is a ‘healthy’ lake.
+It is notable because it is an Atlantic Coastal Plain species typically found in oligotrophic (nutrient poor) lakes, and not in more nutrient rich lakes (e.g. Srivistava et al. 1995 and Nicholls et al., 2015).
+So its dominance and also the relatively low species diversity of the wetland fringes seem to suggest that currently the lake is not experiencing significant eutrophication, i.e. is a “healthy lake”.

 Species more characteristic of higher nutrient status are found close to the mouth of the inlet at the southwest corner (documentation tin prep.)
 In that area, the more extensive wetlands are likely acting as a “nutrient sump”, tying up excessive nutrients coming in via HP Brook.
 So there is a delicate balance in the lake, and we can look to the emergent aquatics as indicators of the state of that balance.